galactic2005/PEModUtils/Documentation/color.md

 If `usePixelRGB` is true, it'll pull from the client's pixel RGB preference.

-### getPixelColor(obj: string, x: number, y: number)
+### getPixelColor(object: string, x: number, y: number)

-A version of `getPixelColor` that automatically converts variables using the other functions listed.
+A version of `getPixelColor` that automatically converts variables using the `decimalToHex` function.

-Refer to documenation of  `getPixelColor` for more information on this function.
+Refer to documentation of  `getPixelColor` for more information on this function.